Why Small Businesses Score Big when Offering Employee Benefits

 Here is the flipside: 55% of surveyed employees said they left jobs in the past because they found better benefits or perks—not salary—elsewhere.

 As a small-business owner or manager, you probably agree that offering employee benefits is in your best interest.
-Great.
 But before you get overly creative with unlimited latte options and onsite yoga sessions, let’s do a reality check.

 DYK: What’s the Benefit Employees Want Most?